 Ioanna's research interests lie in process modelling and optimisation, techno-economic analysis, thermochemical and biochemical conversion of biomass and waste, and carbon capture and utilisation.
 She has been an invited speaker at seminars and conferences in the USA and the UK and has acted as an expert proposal evaluator for the European Commission (Horizon 2020 programme) and the Greek Ministry of Education.
 She has also been appointed advisory board member for low-carbon technologies projects by major media outlets, such as The Economist.
 She is an Associate Member of the Institute of Chemical Engineers.

-Ioanna teaches process simulation and modelling to undergraduate and postgraduate chemical engineering students using commercial software (Aspen HYSYS, Aspen Plus).
-The main objective is for the… read more
+Ioanna is a Fellow of Higher Education Academy (now known as Advance HE).
+She teaches process simulation and modelling to undergraduate and postgraduate chemical engineering students using commercial… read more

 Ioanna's research is focused on Process Systems Engineering (PSE) for the development of algorithms and techno-economic models that describe individual processes and their economic performance.
 The… read more